Painful Back and Body? How Personal Training Can Help

 3. Pelvic tilts with heels on a riser and arms out, 3 sets of 15 reps each.

-4. One-armed cable pulls, 25 pounds, 3 sets of 12 reps each arm.
+4. One-armed cable pulls, 3 sets of 12 reps each arm.
 (At home I use elastic resistance bands bought for a quarter at a yard sale.)

-5. Rear-deltoid dumbbell flys, 2 sets of 10 reps each with 2-pound weights.
+5. Rear-deltoid dumbbell flys, 2 sets of 10 reps each with two-pound weights.

 6. "Bird dog" pose (pictured), 3 sets of 15 reps each.